bayeshack2016/ZenBayes/README.md

 Two principal methods are developed.
 First, borrowing from graph theory, a directed graph structure is used to link occupations with positive outlook to occupations with poor outlook.
 The algorithm underlying this method attaches weights to the edges linking a poor outlook occupation to closely related positive occupations.
 The default binary weights are based on a relationship matrix (among occupations) provided by O*NET, but the framework allows for a 'resistance' score between 0 and 1 to indicate the ease of transition between occupations.

+In general terms, the model works by treating the 2024 job projections as a 'capacity' and the ratio of 2014 employment to 2024 projections as a 'pressure'.
+The pressure is then distributed to adjacent nodes, with restrictions that a node starting above 1 pressure can't reduce below 1, and one starting below 1 pressure can't rise above 1.
+This prevents people from making more than 1 occupational shift.

 ![Graph linking occupations](main.png)